pycom/pycom-documentation/chapter/pytrackpysense/installation/firmware.md

 3. Connect the USB cable
 4. Keep the button pressed for at least one second
 5. Release the button.
 When the board is connected in DFU-mode, it will be in this state for 7 seconds.
-6. Click the “Install Driver” button immediately.
+6. Click the`“Install Driver` button immediately.
 If the driver was unsuccessful, repeat from step 1.
-   - *Here the USB ID has to be the DFU-bootloader one (0xF014 for Pytrack or 0xF011 for Pysense).*
+   - *Here the USB ID has to be the DFU-bootloader one (`0xF014 `for Pytrack or `0xF011` for Pysense).*
    - *This is a successful DFU driver installation for Pytrack:*

 <p align="center"><img src ="../../../img/pytrack_dfu_mode_zadig.png" width="800"></p>

 Open the command prompt and navigate to the directory where the DFU-util and the firmware was downloaded (must be in same directory).
-Repeat the procedure to get the board in DFU-mode and run the command below but replace ``X.X.X`` with the firmware version and replace pysense with pytrack if it is the pytrack that is to be updated (e.g: ``pytrack_0.0.8.dfu``):
+Repeat the procedure to get the board in DFU-mode and run the command below but replace `X.X.X` with the firmware version and replace Pysense with Pytrack if it is the Pytrack that is to be updated (e.g: `pytrack_0.0.8.dfu`):

 ```bash
 dfu-util-static.exe -D pysense_X.X.X.dfu
 ```

-If the update was successful, a message, “Done!” should appear in the bottom of the command prompt.
+If the update was successful, a message,"Done!" should appear in the bottom of the command prompt.

-**Double-check Serial USB (CDC) driver is installed in Application mode:** if, by mistake, the libusbk driver was installed while the USB ID is the Application mode (0xF013 for Pytrack or 0xF012 for Pysense), then the ``Serial USB (CDC)`` driver has to be installed for application mode.
+**Double-check Serial USB (CDC) driver is installed in Application mode:** if, by mistake, the `libusbk` driver was installed while the USB ID is the Application mode (`0xF013` for Pytrack or `0xF012` for Pysense), then the `Serial USB (CDC)` driver has to be installed for application mode.
 This will allow Windows to allocate a COM port, which is required for REPL console.

 <p align="center"><img src ="../../../img/pytrack_app_mode_zadig.png" width="800"></p>